RudraChatterjee/Machine-Failure_Prediction_EnsembleMethods_ModelTuning/README.md

 <p align="justify"> A number of classification based ML models were employed including Random Forest Classifier, Gradient Boosting classifier and XG Boost classifier amongst other tree-based, bagging and boosting models.
 Because of highly time intensive model executions, a number of models with high cross validation scores and generalizable performance were selected for hyperparameter tuning.
 RandomizedSearchCV were employed compared to GridSearch to save computation time.
 XGBoost Classifier model trained on the original data was selected as the final model with emphasis given on recall, generalizability in terms of performance metrics such as recall, F1 score as well as total computation time.
 A pipeline was built for the final selected model to help automate the predictions for further use.</p>

 ## Context
-Renewable energy sources play an increasingly important role in the global energy mix, as the effort to reduce the environmental impact of energy production increases.
+<p align="justify"> Renewable energy sources play an increasingly important role in the global energy mix, as the effort to reduce the environmental impact of energy production increases.
 Out of all the renewable energy alternatives, wind energy is one of the most developed technologies worldwide.
-The U.S Department of Energy has put together a guide to achieving operational efficiency using predictive maintenance practices.
+The U.S Department of Energy has put together a guide to achieving operational efficiency using predictive maintenance practices.</p>

-Predictive maintenance uses sensor information and analysis methods to measure and predict degradation and future component capability.
-The idea behind predictive maintenance is that failure patterns are predictable and if component failure can be predicted accurately and the component is replaced before it fails, the costs of operation and maintenance will be much lower.

-The sensors fitted across different machines involved in the process of energy generation collect data related to various environmental factors (temperature, humidity, wind speed, etc.) and additional features related to various parts of the wind turbine (gearbox, tower, blades, break, etc.).
+<p align="justify"> Predictive maintenance uses sensor information and analysis methods to measure and predict degradation and future component capability.
+The idea behind predictive maintenance is that failure patterns are predictable and if component failure can be predicted accurately and the component is replaced before it fails, the costs of operation and maintenance will be much lower.The sensors fitted across different machines involved in the process of energy generation collect data related to various environmental factors (temperature, humidity, wind speed, etc.) and additional features related to various parts of the wind turbine (gearbox, tower, blades, break, etc.).</p>